 Riding position setup

-A comfortable and efficient riding position is the key element in the bike-body interaction.
-It is therefore very important that your bike is properly set-up and adjusted.
+A comfortable and efficient riding position is the key to enjoying your bike.

 If your bike is adjusted to suit your particular body size and shape you will then feel more relaxed and will be able to ride longer distances with less effort.